-Effective September 24, 2022, the management of events on Wesley Bolin Memorial Plaza (WBP) property was transferred from the Department of Administration to the Arizona Legislative Council.
+The management of events on Wesley Bolin Memorial Plaza (WBP) property has been transferred from the Department of Administration to the Arizona Legislative Council.
 All requests for use of Wesley Bolin Plaza must go through the Arizona Legislative Council.
-All requests should be sent to [email protected].
+All requests should be sent to [email protected] for more information.

 The following information only applies to facilities managed by the Department of Administration.

 Arizona Administrative Code (A.A.C.) requires an individual or organization to obtain a permit to use state property for the purpose of a Special Event or Solicitation.

 “Solicitation” means any activity that can be interpreted as being for the promotion, sale, or transfer of products, services, memberships, or causes.
 Distribution or posting of advertising, circulars, flyers, handbills, leaflets, posters, or other printed information for these purposes is a solicitation.
 “Solicitation material” means advertising, circulars, flyers, handbills, leaflets, posters, or other printed information.
 (A.A.C.
 R2-11-301).

 “Special event” or “event” means an assembly, demonstration, display, festival, parade, or rally conducted by a person or organization.
 This does not include a person authorized by the head of a state agency using the agency’s own office space.
 (A.A.C.
 R2-11-401).